WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage/implementation.md

 )
 ```

-To send an approval for the subscription request, pass `Push.Wallet.Params.Approve` to the `PushWalletClient.approve` function to establish a subscription and notify the Dapp.
-The request id for `Push.Wallet.Params.Approve` will be available from the `Push.Wallet.Event.Request` of `onPushRequest` from the PushWalletClient.Delegate

 #

 ### Reject Request

+To send a rejection for the subscription request, pass `Push.Wallet.Params.Reject` to the `PushWalletClient.reject` function to reject the subscription request and notify the Dapp.
+The request id for `Push.Wallet.Params.Approve` will be available from the `Push.Wallet.Event.Request` of `onPushRequest` from the PushWalletClient.Delegate.

 ```kotlin
 val rejectParams = Push.Wallet.Params.Reject(id = /*request ID*/, reason = /*Error Reason*/)